mikedh/trimesh/CONTRIBUTING.md

     pr.print()
 ```

-When you remove the embed and see the profile result, you can then tweak the lines that are slow before finishing the function.
+When you remove the embed and see the profile result you can then tweak the lines that are slow before finishing the function.

-Before PR'ing I run some auto-formatting rules:
+Before PR'ing I run some auto-formatting rules which are available in `setup.py`:
 ```
-# will run autopep8 and yell at you with any flake8 rules
+# run autopep8 and yell at you about any flake8 rule violations
 python setup.py format
 ```

 ## General Tips

-Python can be fast, but only when you use it as little as possible.
+Python can be fast but only when you use it as little as possible.
 In general, if you ever have a block which loops through faces and vertices it will be basically unusable with even moderately sized meshes.
 All operations on face or vertex arrays should be vectorized numpy operations unless absolutely unavoidable.
 Profiling helps figure out what is slow, but some general advice:

 ### Helpful
 - Run your test script with `ipython -i newstuff.py` and profile with magic, i.e. `%timeit var.split()`